 Some snakes in the wild specialize in eating big birds.
 Burmese pythons and other snakes in south-east Asia eat the wild relatives of the modern chicken (the Guinea fowl).
 Pheasants, partridges, and pretty birds like swifts also make excellent prey.

-If you do feed your snake chicken, don’t feed them store-bought chicken.
+If you do feed your snake chicken, don’t feed it store-bought chicken.
 Raw chicken of this kind can contain bacteria that will make your snake sick.
 They also likely won’t recognize it as food.
 Deli chicken also isn’t suitable.

 Which snakes eat chickens?
 Only large constrictors like Burmese pythons, reticulated pythons, and similar can eat chickens.
 However, any sufficiently large snake could eat small chickens/birds.